We're eight kilometres into a 290-kilometre canoe trip in northern Saskatchewan and I'm already wondering…

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-What canoe route should you choose?
+Canoeing in Algonquin Park – what canoe route should you choose?

 The biggest challenge is in picking a canoe route to suit your skill level.
 Nearly 2,000 backcountry campsites are at your disposal via 29 designated access points around the periphery of the park, with the more developed section of park accessed along Highway 60.